Bryn Cader Faner – stone circle

 History

-Bryn Cader Faner is a circle of vertical stones (cairns) from the Bronze Age, probably from the end of the third millennium BC.
-The Celtic name probably means “a hill with a chair with a banner” or “a hill of the throne with a flag”.
-This place was damaged by treasure hunters in the 19th century, who left a hole in the center, indicating the location of the cemetery or grave.
+The stone circle of Bryn Cader Faner (the Celtic name means “hill of the flag-chair” or “hill of the flag-throne”) was created in the Bronze Age, probably towards the end of the third millennium BC.
+The place was damaged by treasure hunters in the 19th century, who left a hole in the center, indicating the location of the cemetery or grave.
 Unfortunately, additional damage was done before World War II, when the British army removed some stones on the eastern side, and the others used as shooting targets.

 Architecture